maplexgitx0302/QML-QCGNN/README.md

 Jet Discrimination with Quantum Complete Graph Neural Network

 ---

 ### Prerequisites
 The code is fully written in **Python** environment.

 ##### Python packages
-The main training workflow is based on [PyTorch](https://pytorch.org) and [Pennylane](https://pennylane.ai), Python 3.9 or newer is required.
-To succesfully reproduce the output, the Python version can be set to `3.9.12` and install the packages through
+The main training workflow is based on [PyTorch](https://pytorch.org) and [Pennylane](https://pennylane.ai), and Python 3.9 or newer is required.
+To succesfully reproduce the output, install the packages through
 ```bash
 # /bin/bash
 pip install -r requirements.txt